JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/create_list.rst

 Description
 -----------

 This node is used to create an arbitrary list of a specific data type.
 A new element can be added with the *New Input* button.
 A new element can also be added by plugging it into the transparent socket.
+If the list type is *Object* and no inputs are present, an operator *From Selection* will be available that adds the currently selected objects as inputs.
+See examples.

 .. image:: images/create_list_node.png
    :width: 160pt